-We asked Davies to share all her secrets, from her workday lunch of choice, why she chooses to work alone, and the piece of advice that changed both her personal and professional life.
+We asked Davies to share all her secrets, including her workday lunch of choice, why she chooses to work alone, and the piece of advice that changed both her personal and professional life.

 Keep reading for all the intel.